 While more commonly known for its role in cosmetic treatments, Botox can also provide relief from a host of other conditions.
-One of these is the use of the protein Botox in the management of an overactive bladder syndrome.
+One of these is the use of the protein Botox in the management of an Overactive Bladder Syndrome (OAB).

 This gives sufferers, who don’t respond to drug treatments and exercises, a very effective medication-free approach.

-Botox as a treatment is safe and has been subject to a number of different studies with two recent and widely published studies in 2015.
+Botox for OAB as a treatment is safe and has been subject to a number of different studies with two recent and widely published studies in 2015.

 For people struggling with an overactive bladder, this uncomplicated approach, repeated every four to nine months, will allow for a medication-free solution to something no one should have to face.